Content Addressable Memory Without Catastrophic Forgetting by Heteroassociation with a Fixed Scaffold: Exponential Scaffold

-The memory scaffold is a network that recurrently stabilizes a large number of prestructured states with large basins of attraction, and performs denoising or clean-up of corrupted versions of these states.
-Specifically, we choose the predefined label layer states to be the set of $k$-hot patterns (each label state $l^\mu$ is a vector with exactly $k$ bits set to ``1'' and all other bits set to ``0'', where $\mu$ is the pattern index).
-These label states are defined on a small $N_L$-dimensional label (L) layer that projects with fixed dense random weights $W_{HL}$ to a much larger $N_H$-dimensional hidden (H) layer, Fig.~\ref{fig:mem_scaffold}a.
-These weights are drawn independently from a normal distribution with zero mean and unit variance.

-Return projections from the hidden (H) to the label (L) layer are learned through pairwise Hebbian learning between the set of predetermined label layer states, and the resulting hidden-layer activations $h^{\mu} = \sgn (W_{HL} l^{\mu})$ as given by Eq. \ref{Eqn:return_proj}, where $C$ is a normalization term given by the number of predefined patterns, $\binom{N_L}{k}$.
-We assume that the label layer implements attractor dynamics through $k$-winners-take-all dynamics imposed by local recurrent inhibition \cite{rutishauser2011collective, wang2003k, yang1997dynamic}, enforcing through its dynamics that states remain $k$-hot at all times through a ``Top-k'' nonlinearity (this Top-k nonlinearity can be replaced with a fixed threshold across all patterns; however the threshold would then have to be varied with $N_H$, Fig.~\ref{fig:appendix_topk}).
+The memory scaffold is a network that recurrently stabilizes a large number of prestructured states, exponential in the number of nodes.
+Further, these states have large basins of attraction, so enable denoising or clean-up of corrupted versions of these states.
+The predefined label layer states $l^\mu \in \{ 0,1\}^{N_L}$ are the set of $k$-hot patterns (each label state is a vector with exactly $k$ bits set to ``1'', where $\mu$ is the pattern index), with $N_L$ the size of the small label (L) layer.
+The label layer projects with fixed dense random weights $W_{HL}$ to a much larger $N_H$-dimensional hidden (H) layer, Fig.~\ref{fig:mem_scaffold}a.
+These weights are drawn independently from a normal distribution with zero mean and unit variance ${W_{HL}}_{ij} \sim \mathcal{N}(0,1)$.
+This defines the hidden-layer activations to be $h^{\mu} = \sgn (W_{HL} l^{\mu})$.
+The return projections from the hidden (H) to the label (L) layer are learned through pairwise Hebbian learning between the set of predetermined label layer states, and these hidden-layer activations $h^{\mu}$ as given by Eq.~\ref{Eqn:return_proj}, where $C$ is a normalization term given by the number of predefined patterns, $\binom{N_L}{k}$.
+We assume that the label layer implements attractor dynamics through $k$-winners-take-all dynamics imposed by local recurrent inhibition \cite{majani1988k, rutishauser2011collective, wang2003k, yang1997dynamic}, enforcing through its dynamics that states remain $k$-hot at all times through a ``$\Top-k$'' nonlinearity (this $\Top-k$ nonlinearity can be replaced with a fixed threshold across all patterns; however the threshold would then have to be varied with $N_H$, Fig.~\ref{fig:appendix_Top-k}).

 Given a state $h(t)$, the memory scaffold states update as: